awsdocs/aws-kms-developer-guide/doc_source/symm-asymm-concepts.md

-# About Symmetric and Asymmetric CMKs<a name="symm-asymm-concepts"></a>
+# About symmetric and asymmetric CMKs<a name="symm-asymm-concepts"></a>

 In AWS KMS, you can create symmetric and asymmetric CMKs\.

-## Symmetric Customer Master Keys<a name="symmetric-cmks"></a>
+## Symmetric customer master keys<a name="symmetric-cmks"></a>

 When you create a customer master key \(CMK\) in KMS, by default, you get a symmetric CMK\.

 In AWS KMS, a *symmetric CMK* represents a 256\-bit encryption key that never leaves AWS KMS unencrypted\.
 To use a symmetric CMK, you must call AWS KMS\.
 Symmetric keys are used in symmetric encryption, where the same key is used for encryption and decryption\.

 Unless your task explicitly requires asymmetric encryption, symmetric CMKs, which never leave AWS KMS unencrypted, are a good choice\.
 For information about the cryptographic configuration or *key spec* for symmetric CMKs, see [SYMMETRIC\_DEFAULT Key Spec](symm-asymm-choose.md#key-spec-symmetric-default)\.
-For help creating a symmetric CMK, see [Creating Symmetric CMKs](create-keys.md#create-symmetric-cmk)\.
+For help creating a symmetric CMK, see [Creating symmetric CMKs](create-keys.md#create-symmetric-cmk)\.

 [AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) use symmetric CMKs to protect your data\.
 These services do not support asymmetric CMKs\.
-For help determining whether a CMK is symmetric or asymmetric, see [Identifying Symmetric and Asymmetric CMKs](find-symm-asymm.md)\.
+For help determining whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.

 You can use a symmetric CMK in AWS KMS to encrypt, decrypt, and re\-encrypt data, generate data keys and data key pairs, and generate random byte strings\.
 You can [import your own key material](importing-keys.md) into a symmetric CMK and create symmetric CMKs in [custom key stores](custom-key-store-overview.md)\.
 For a table comparing the operations that you can perform on symmetric and asymmetric CMKs, see [Comparing Symmetric and Asymmetric CMKs](symm-asymm-compare.md)\.

-## Asymmetric Customer Master Keys<a name="asymmetric-cmks"></a>
+## Asymmetric customer master keys<a name="asymmetric-cmks"></a>

 **Note**
 Asymmetric CMKs and asymmetric data key pairs are supported in all AWS Regions that AWS KMS supports except for China \(Beijing\) and China \(Ningxia\)\.